collamaf/SimOlmio/README.md

 2021.01.04 by collamaf
 - Add PTER and deposited energy scoring for detectors in WIDMApp-like case
 - Add real collimator geometry for STEAK case
-- Add condition on steppingAction to differentiate case (w/ w/o detectors) optimizing time and file size
+- Add condition on steppingAction to differentiate case (w/ w/o detectors) optimizing time and file size.

 ## TO DO's